Kerne Logo

 4. Strategy Cost Fraction

 Running the strategy is not free.
-We pay trading fees on rebalances, slippage on perp executions, gas on Base transactions, and margin opportunity cost on the hedge collateral that is not earning Kerne yield.
-The total comes to 22.32% of gross yield, broken down as:
+We pay trading fees on rebalances, slippage on perp executions, and gas on Base transactions.
+The total comes to 15.20% of gross yield, broken down as:

 Today this fraction is hardcoded into the live API.
 As we observe real production costs we will replace it with a trailing actual-cost ratio so users see live operational truth instead of a backtest derived constant.
 That migration is tracked in our roadmap.